-Luna Lovegood’s popping eyes appeared over the top of her upside-down magazine again, watching what Neville was doing.
-187
+Luna Lovegood’s popping eyes appeared over the top of her upside-down magazine again, watching what Neville was doing.”
+(OotP 187)

-“Excuse me,” said Luna; her voice had suddenly lost its dreamy quality.
-“My father’s the editor.”
-193
+‘Excuse me,’ said Luna; her voice had suddenly lost its dreamy quality.
+‘My father’s the editor.’
+(OotP 193)

-And we see at least some interest on Luna’s part, since she pauses in reading the Quibbler, something she appears to be quite engrossed in, to look at Neville.
-And we know how hard it is to tear Luna’s attention away from the Quibbler; she even reads it during the Welcoming Feast!
+And we see at least some interest on Luna’s part since she pauses in reading The Quibbler, something she appears to be quite engrossed in, to look at Neville.
+And we know how hard it is to tear Luna’s attention away from The Quibbler; she even reads it during the start-of-term feast!

 But the strongest bit of evidence comes from the third quote.
 When Hermione insults her (or her father, to be more exact), Luna immediately loses that “dreamy quality,” something we’ve very rarely seen her do, and defends herself.
 And there is another example of Luna trying to save face in front of Neville, less than 150 pages later, when Hermione scoffs at the idea of heliopaths.

-“No,” said Luna, dipping her onion back into her gillywater, “he’s the editor of The Quibbler.”
-Rita snorted…
+‘I’m guessing your father runs some stupid little village newsletter?’
+[Rita] said. […] ‘No,’ said Luna, dipping her onion back into her gillywater, ‘he’s the editor of The Quibbler.’

-“Important stories he thinks the public needs to know?” she [Rita] said witheringly.
-“I could manure my garden with the contents of that rag.”
-OotP 568
+‘”Important stories he thinks the public needs to know”?’
+[Rita] said witheringly.
+‘I could manure my garden with the contents of that rag.'”
+(568)

-We get a very cute Neville/Luna moment towards the end of Order of the Phoenix, in chapter 33 (“Fight and Flight”).
-After getting rid of Umbridge and the centaurs, Harry, Ron, Hermione, and Ginny are arguing over how many thestrals they need to go to the Ministry to rescue Sirius.
-They go from two, to three, to four thestrals.
+We get a very cute Neville/Luna moment toward the end of Order of the Phoenix, in Chapter 33 (“Fight and Flight”).
+After getting rid of Umbridge and the centaurs, Harry, Ron, Hermione, and Ginny are arguing over how many Thestrals they need to go to the Ministry to rescue Sirius.
+They go from two to three to four Thestrals.
 That leaves out Neville and Luna.
-And instead of saying “five” to include herself, Luna says “there are six of us,” which means she clearly wants Neville along.
+And instead of saying “five” to include herself, Luna says, “There are six of us,” which means she clearly wants Neville along.
 It looks like the two of them have grown quite close over the course of the year.

 Note that Luna doesn’t look happy or anything when Harry asks her out, yet she’s perfectly happy to go with him as friends to Slughorn’s party.
-Why would she like to go as friends, but not as a date?
+Why would she like to go as friends but not as a date?
 Because she likes Neville!
-And she isn’t the type to go with someone to inspire jealousy, like Hermione does.
+And she isn’t the type to go with someone to inspire jealousy like Hermione is.
 So Luna is perfectly willing to go with a friend and have fun at a party, as long as it’s not romantic.

-So after two books, it should be clear that Neville and Luna have feelings for each other, and are perfectly poised to act on them in Deathly Hallows.
-We even get one last quote about them in Half-Blood Prince, during Dumbledore’s funeral (which seemed to be something of a role call for the couples of the series).
+So after two books, it should be clear that Neville and Luna have feelings for each other and are perfectly poised to act on them in Deathly Hallows.
+We even get one last quote about them in Half-Blood Prince, during Dumbledore’s funeral (which seemed to be something of a roll call for the couples of the series).

 Everybody with me: Aaaawwwwwwwww.

 And it gets even better!
-When the Trio assures Neville that Luna is alright, he replies, “Yeah, I know, she managed to get a message to me.”
+When the trio assures Neville that Luna is all right, he replies, “Yeah, I know, she managed to get a message to me.”
 Again, aawwww!
 She cares about him and contacts him to let him know she’s okay, so he won’t worry about her, and is probably taking a huge risk by doing so.
-Again, this is just begging to be made into a sappy fanfic, with Neville angsting about Luna until she contacts him, and then he is flooded with relief and happiness once she does.
-It would also be a good moment to confess their feelings for each other…but I digress.
+Again, this is just begging to be made into a sappy fan fic, with Neville angsting about Luna until she contacts him, and then he is flooded with relief and happiness once she does.
+It would also be a good moment to confess their feelings for each other… but I digress.

-In any case, Neville sends for Luna right away when he finds the Trio, and she shows up “happily.”
-And that is really it for Neville/Luna in the books, as everyone gets caught up in the Final Battle and whatnot.
-But at this point, if reading the books with the right perspective, one can clearly see that Neville and Luna are an emerging couple – even if my fanfic fantasies of them during Book 7 are not true, they can finally get together afterwards.
-After all, nowhere in the Epilogue is Luna even mentioned, nor is any wife of Neville’s, so I reasonably assumed that they ended up together.
+In any case, Neville sends for Luna right away when he finds the trio, and she shows up “happily.”
+And that is really it for Neville/Luna in the books since everyone gets caught up in the Battle of Hogwarts and whatnot.
+But at this point, if reading the books with the right perspective, one can clearly see that Neville and Luna are an emerging couple – even if my fan-fic fantasies of them during Book 7 are not true, they can finally get together afterward.
+After all, nowhere in the epilogue is Luna even mentioned, nor is any wife of Neville’s, so I reasonably assumed that they ended up together.
 And honestly, I’m going to stick by that.
 Jo Rowling’s throwaway remarks about random characters Neville and Luna married just don’t ring true in my mind.
 And nothing in the canon contradicts that; rather, the canon supports that, as Jo herself admitted.
-So in my head and in my fanfictions, Neville and Luna end up together and live happily ever after.
+So in my head and in my fan fiction, Neville and Luna end up together and live happily ever after.
 The end.